Stock Trading Platform

 Users were able to complete tasks, navigate to correct pages, and access information they were searching for with less friction than the previous design, despite some user flows introducing an additional click for opening side sheets or card flips.

-We introduced new techniques for delivering educational information without overwhelm.
+We introduced new techniques for delivering educational information without being overwhelmed.

-Users commented that having small amounts of content visible by default helped with skimming for what they wanted to engage with more in depth, particularly on mobile.
-Introducing side sheets and bottom sheets, did not cause notable friction despite adding a click to the user flow.
+Users commented that having small amounts of content visible by default helped when skimming for what they wanted, particularly on mobile.
+The introduction of side sheets and bottom sheets did not cause notable friction despite adding a click to the user flow.
 Users liked the ease of diving deeper into a topic for a moment before being able to quickly exit and return exactly where they left off without leaving the page.

 Deliver

-The new component and page designs required less iterations than the timeline had scheduled for and were ready for developer handoff 4 weeks ahead of schedule.
-This gave us time to dive deeper into how we might share and reuse these designs across the bank.
+The new component and page designs required less iterations than the timeline expected and were ready for developer handoff 4 weeks ahead of schedule.
+This gave us time to explore opportunities to share and reuse these designs across the bank.

 We wrote extensive design documentation.

-Each new component had a detailed document showing; padding, margins, grids, annotated anatomy, recommended content guidelines and character counts across 4 breakpoints.
+I developed detailed documents for each component, displaying padding, margins, grids, annotated anatomy, recommended content guidelines, and character counts across 4 breakpoints.
 I also created safe zone templates for choosing marketing images and instructions on how to place them for those new to Figma.

 We hosted a joint working session with the enterprise design system team and accessibility experts.

 We reviewed each new component in depth across breakpoints and noted any feedback on areas of improvement.
-Each component in Figma was optimized with auto-layout, breakpoints, layout variants, alternate states, and additional styles created to incorporate them into niche design systems in the bank with differing brand styles.
+Each component in Figma was optimized with auto-layout, breakpoints, layout variants, alternate states, and additional styles created to incorporate them into niche design systems in the bank with differing brands.

-Developers noted where components might cause issues for future use cases such as needing additional copy length and restrictions on variants for the AEM versions.
-This let us explore solutions ahead of time and recommendations were included in the design documentation.
+Developers noted where components might cause issues for future use cases, such as needing additional copy length and restrictions on variants for the AEM versions.
+This let us explore solutions ahead of time and include recommendations in the design documentation.

 Future Impact